 - Students will be notified of their test results within 24 hours

-Students will be directed to complete a form using Sign Up Genius.
-The form will ask for the students’ full name, ID, cell number, email address and other identifying information.
+Students and employees will be directed to complete a form using Sign Up Genius.

 Testing Day and Time

-Testing will take place on Tuesdays and Thursdays, from 4 to 5:30 pm.
+Testing for students will take place on Tuesdays and Thursdays, from 4 to 5:30 pm.

 Screening Test Duration

-Appointments will be scheduled every 15 minutes, for a group of up to 6 students.
-Students will wait in a designated, sanitized and ventilated waiting area of the Health and Counseling Center until their sample is collected, observing physical distancing and wearing masks while they wait.
+Appointments will be scheduled every 15 minutes, for a group of up to 6 individuals.
+Students and employees will wait in a designated, sanitized and ventilated waiting area of the Health and Counseling Center until their sample is collected, observing physical distancing and wearing masks while they wait.
 The air circulation system in the waiting area recycles air every 6 minutes at a minimum.

 The rapid antigen test requires a sample collection via swab of each nostril for 15 seconds.